juan-carlos-correa/with-controlled-form/README.md

 <FormWithControlled handleSubmit={() => alert('done!')} />
 ```

-The state values and validators must be the same for the correct behaivor.
+In order to correct behavior, the state and validators keys names must be the equals as you can see on the example above.

 In your Form component you will recive the state values and handle events functions as props: